 - burns your energy and enthusiasm

 When you hire me, you get a nonconformist in your team.
 You zig, I zag.
 I am also blunt, honest and to the point.
 I explore also uncomfortable areas of life and business, so I can learn.
-Thus, you want radical innovation then come to me.
-You want status quo, look further please.
+Thus, you want radical innovation, then come to me.
+You want to keep the status quo, look further, please.

 The word “honest” took me the most time to write down.
 Not because I am the opposite but because being honest is a spectrum, it lies on a scale.
-Especially when it comes to my own feelings about a project I still say to myself “well, this little extra step I can do but then I stop adding tasks”.
-As you could imagine (unless you suffer from some personality disorder) this easily happens and before you know it you went over your own borders and enter a destructive zone.
+Especially when it comes to my feelings about a project, I still say to myself “well, this little extra step I can do, but then I stop adding tasks”.
+As you could imagine (unless you suffer from some personality disorder) this easily happens, and before you know it you went over your borders and enter a destructive zone.

 Being honest means knowing oneself and having the guts to say “no”, and, “yes”.
 Thus, I said no to those recruiters who want to fill their portfolio.
 I say yes to those who have a company that wants true innovation and truly some new radical way of thinking.